chriscodex/Speech-To-Text-Go/README.md

 ---

 ## Built with 🛠️
-- AssemblyAI - API conversor
+- AssemblyAI - API converter